d4ndox/mnp/README.md

 ### Verify

-My public gpg_key : https://github.com/d4ndox/mnp/blob/master/doc/d4ndo%40proton.me.pub
+To verify a release you can use the gpg_key : https://github.com/d4ndox/mnp/blob/master/doc/d4ndo%40proton.me.pub

-*Please audit the source code.*
+*Please also help audit the source code.*

 ## How to run mnp?